 Emails are a prevalent source of data for specific segments of a company (product, sales, marketing), and often data extraction is manual.
 Anytime you receive an email that has a similar repeated structure, a parser can be useful.
 C1TextParser enables you to extract, store easily, and track this repeated type of data from emails.
 Once extracted, the data can be stored or passed to another destination.

 Examples of emails that can be easily parsed include:

 - Invoices and order forms

 - Customer support and requests

 - Ticket and travel reservation confirmations

-Process Large Number of Resumes for Digital Analysis
+Process Resumes for Digital Analysis

 Resumes are often formatted in a predictable manner that allows them to be easily read by a machine for parsing out important information.
 If a company has to deal with hundreds of resumes that would take too much time for humans to process, a text parsing service that first analyzes the resumes can help narrow the field or provide quick stats on the candidate pool by parsing out key requirements.